bfrgoncalves/orderContigs_Nucmer/README.md

 # Description

-This program performs a NUCmer alignment of a set of query sequence files (.fasta) against a reference and returns a set of files with the contigs ordered.
+This program performs a NUCmer alignment of a set of query sequence files (.fasta) against a reference and returns a set of files with the contigs ordered, in a .tab format.

 Arguments: